Tokyo Places to Visit | Things to Do in Ginza

 However, Tsukiji outer market “Tsukiji Jogai” remains open to serve customers to buy fresh seafood, dried fish, vegetables and fruits, as well as kitchenware.

 Where is the best sushi at the Tsukiji Fish Market?
 That is the million dollar question!
 I think it might be more challenging to find an average sushi restaurant in Tsukiji Jogai, which is traditionally believed to be the area serving the best sushi in Tokyo.
 Regardless, I was on the same boat as many of you both times I visited Tsukiji in fear of falling into a tourist trap.

 Tsukiji Itadori Bekkan

-After walking around Tsukiji Jogai for a while in search for a sushi restaurant, I settled in at Tsukiji Itadori Bekkan tucked in a small alleyway.
-I liked the fact that there was no hustlers or gimmicky advertising signs inviting tourists into the restaurant.
+After walking around Tsukiji Jogai for a while in search of a sushi restaurant, I settled in at Tsukiji Itadori Bekkan tucked in a small alleyway.
+I liked the fact that there were no hustlers or gimmicky advertising signs inviting tourists into the restaurant.
 I stood there for a few minutes to observe the chef and customer interactions at the sushi bar on the first floor, which was wide open in the alley.

 I opted to sit at the bar, which I believe is the best way to enjoy sushi.
 I ordered one from the nigiri lunch menu and a bunch of a la carte items.
 I didn’t know the Japanese translation of yellowtail, so I showed a photo of my favorite fish to the chef.
 He had no problem understanding what that was.
-I was also impressed with the freshness and different texture of seafood at Tsukiji Itadori Bekkan.
+I was also impressed with the freshness and different textures of seafood at Tsukiji Itadori Bekkan.

 Location: Kaneshin Suisan Building (Tsukiji Itadori Bekkan Location) | Opening Hours: 7 am – 10 pm (Sat & Sun closed at 9:30 pm) | Reservation accepted. | Credit cards accepted at dinner time.